olarsson/react-scrollsy/README.md

 ### `<ScrollTrackerCustom />`

+Sets a custom element as the main scrolling container.
 This or ScrollTrackerDocument must always be the parent of a ScrollTracker component.

 Configuration and properties:

 - `resizeThrottle` - (number, required) throttles the recalculations to this value in ms when the document is resized.